multiversx/mx-docs/docs/developers/transactions/tx-payment.md

 ### `u64`

-In tests it might be unwieldy to keep creating `BigUint` instances, and the amounts might not be so large, so it can be more cofortable to work with `u64` values.
+In tests it might be unwieldy to keep creating `BigUint` instances, and the amounts might not be so large, so it can be more comfortable to work with `u64` values.

 ```rust title=blackbox_test.rs
     const STAKE_AMOUNT: u64 = 20;